vishvAsa/kalpAntaram/kANe/v3/3_sadAchAra/34_Kalivarjya.md

 1746. gnfruntareata rga in E. I. vol. VIII P. 36 at p.
 43.

 1747.
 Vide mognatawyal Toner y -which occurs as an epithet of Yuvamahārāja Viṣṇugopavarman in 1.
 A. vol. V. p.
 50 at p.
-51 and of Şimhavarman in the Pikira grant la E, I, vol. VIII p.
+51 and of ṣimhavarman in the Pikira grant la E, I, vol. VIII p.
 159 at p.
 162.

 1748.
 FESTH ACHT ... ... eta or in Gupta Inscription No.10 pp. 44-45.